Skip to main content

 Symflower supports Spring Boot offering more boilerplate code specific to Spring Boot tests.

-Symflower aims to generate high coverage test suites by applying Symbolic Execution, to determine all relevant test scenarios.
+Symflower can generate high-coverage test suites for your code, applying Symbolic Execution to determine all relevant test scenarios.
+This generates both the boilerplate and the actual input values.

-For the following getType method of class Triangle, Symflower will generate a complete test set.
+For the following getType method of the class Triangle, Symflower will generate a complete test set:

 public class Triangle {